ashvtol/musync/README.md

 ###PUSHES ONLY THE NEW SONGS FROM YOUR EXISTING MUSIC LIBRARY TO YOUR ANDROID DEVICE
-this is what this program does
+That is what this program does!

 ###How to run it ?